-- Ground-Mounted Solar Electric Installation: A Solar Electric System that is affixed to the ground (not roof-mounted) and all appurtenant fencing, access driveways, drainage infrastructure, electronics, and any surrounding shade management areas. - Large-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies more than one acre of land and no greater than fifteen acres of land; also including a Ground-Mounted Solar Electric Installation with a rated nameplate capacity of 250 kW (DC).
+Ground-Mounted Solar Electric Installation: A Solar Electric System that is affixed to the ground (not roof-mounted) and all appurtenant fencing, access driveways, drainage infrastructure, electronics, batteries that are incidental and necessary for the storage of solar energy generated by the installation, and any surrounding shade management areas.

+- Large-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies more than one acre of land and no greater than fifteen acres of land; also including a Ground-Mounted Solar Electric Installation with a rated nameplate capacity of 250 kW (DC).
 (Amended 11-14-22) - Small-Scale Ground-Mounted Solar Electric Installation: A Ground-Mounted Solar Electric Installation which occupies one acre or less of land. - Solar Electric System: A group of Solar Photovoltaic Arrays used for electrical power generation. - Solar Energy: Radiant energy received from the sun that can be collected in the form of heat or light by a solar collector. - Solar Parking Canopy: An elevated structure that hosts solar panels installed over parking lots or other hardscape areas. - Solar Photovoltaic Array: An active Solar Energy collection device that converts solar energy directly into electricity whose primary purpose is to harvest energy by transforming solar energy into another form of energy or transferring heat from a collector to another medium using mechanical, electrical, or chemical means.